 Students learn that their fate is solely a matter of individual responsibility and are taught to embrace self-promotion and hyper-competitiveness; the importance of social bonds and collective reasoning begins to erode and there is little or no room for compassion, empathy, or non-egoistic ethical considerations.
 While students are naturally curious and want to learn new things, neoliberal values pervert this natural love of learning.
 Students are encouraged to view their university education as a mere means to a capitalist-driven end: getting a job in the larger capitalist economic system that will bring them a so-called "good living".
 Similarly, faculty who once valued research for its own sake, as intrinsically valuable, begin to view it solely as a mere means to job security, promotion, and professional status.
-Performance-related pay replaces their intrinsic satisfaction and desire to contribute to their field with a system of externally driven rewards and a perceived need to compete.
+Performance-related pay replaces their intrinsic satisfaction and desire to compete.